spacezyan/CS623-PostGIS/readme.md

 ### 7. N-Optimization of queries

 Top-N Optimization, often simply called N-Optimization, is a query optimization strategy used in SQL when a user is only interested in a fixed number of rows of the result.
 The main goal of N-Optimization is to improve the performance of queries that use the LIMIT clause.
+With Top-N Optimization, the database would only need to keep track of the top N results as it scans through the table, reducing the memory usage and computational load.

 We can add a LIMIT clause to limit the number of results returned, and a ORDER BY clause to sort the results by distance.